JasonLocklin/Dissertation/SA/Methods.md

 potential that the saccade was somehow updated mid-flight to the new location.

 TODO: Figure [fig:SA] goes about here.
-Diagramatic depiction of saccadic adaptation trial.
+Diagrammatic depiction of saccadic adaptation trial.